benjaminpowell24/task-manager/README.md

 - **Filtering**:
   - Filter tasks by priority (All, Low, Medium, High).

+- **Task Ordering**:
+  - Seamless task ordering with drag and drop functionality.

 - **Responsive Design**:
   - Optimized for both desktop and mobile devices.